mikegagnon/type_class_tech_talk/README.md

 }
 ```

-But this design isn't ideal, because it goes against the intended semantics of the sub-class
+But this design isn't ideal, because it violates the intended semantics of the subclass
 relationship; `OrderedEmployee` isn't truly a *type* of `Employee`.
-Rather, it's
+Rather, it is
 an `Employee` with some extra functionality jerry-rigged on.

-If the third-party library already has a subclasses of `Employee`, say `Manager`
+If the third-party library already has subclasses of `Employee`, say `Manager`
-and `TemporaryEmployee` then you can't just inject `OrderedEmployee` in between
+and `Temp`, then you can't just inject `OrderedEmployee` in between
 `Employee` and its subclasses.

 The better solution is to implement `Ordering` for `Employee` objects: